dflib/dflib/README.md

 ## Difference with Pandas

+* YADF is implemented in Java.

 * YADF DataFrames are immutable.
-So each transformation creates a new copy (of course copying the internal data matrix is avoided whenever possible).
+So each transformation creates a new copy (of course cloning the internal data matrix is avoided whenever possible).

 * There is no "row index" (yet?) in YADF.
 Only the "column index".

+* While there's a big conceptual overlap, YADF makes no attempt to follow Pandas API naming.
+So e.g. YADF `join` is closer to pandas `merge`, not `join` (YADF `join` is also closer to SQL `join`).